kinertiateam/goBoost-API-Docs/source/index.html.md

 }
 ```

-This endpoint retrieves a specific company.
+This endpoint retrieves a specific Company.

 ### HTTP Request